kareemBarton/ToyMachine/ToyMachine/src/toymachine/ReadMe.txt

 Project Update Time-line

-New porject update every 1(one) week, starting 21/09/2019, finishing with ToyMachine v1.0.0.
+New project update every 1(one) week, starting 21/09/2019, finishing with ToyMachine v1.0.0.
 Permission to use previous releases is withdraw once they are unsupported.
 Support for releases is withdrawn upon next release.